Connected car: History

 General Motors was the first automaker to bring the first connected car features to market with OnStar in 1996 in Cadillac DeVille, Seville and Eldorado.
 OnStar was created by GM working with Motorola Automotive (that was later bought by Continental).
 The primary purpose was safety and to get emergency help to a vehicle when there was an accident.
 The sooner medical helps arrives the more likely the drivers and passengers would survive.
 A cellular telephone call would be routed to a call center where the agent sent help.

 At first, OnStar only worked with voice but when cellular systems added data the system was able to send GPS location data to the call center.
 After the success of OnStar, many automakers followed with similar safety programs that usually come with a free trial for a new car and then a paid subscription after the trial is over.

 Remote diagnostics were introduced in 2001.
 By 2003 connected car services included vehicle health reports, turn-by-turn directions and a network access device.
 Data-only telematics were first offered in 2007, transmitting telemetry data without a voice component.

 In the summer of 2014, Audi was the first automaker to offer 4G LTE Wi-Fi Hotspots access and the first mass deployment of 4G LTE was by General Motors.

 By 2015, OnStar had processed 1 billion requests from customers.

 The AA (formerly known as The Automobile Association) introduced Car Genie, the first piece of connected car technology in the UK that connects directly to a breakdown service, not only warning of issues with car health, but intervening directly with a phone call to customers to help them prevent a breakdown.

-In 2017, European technology start-up Stratio Automotive provides over 10,000 vehicles predictive intelligence enabling fleet operators to better manage and maintain their vehicles.
+In 2017, European technology start-up Stratio Automotive provided over 10,000 vehicles predictive intelligence enabling fleet operators to better manage and maintain their vehicles.